Autism Diagnostic Evaluation Services

 The first step in understanding your child’s needs is an accurate diagnosis.
-At The Helm ABA, we provide diagnostic evaluations to determine whether your child meets criteria for Autism Spectrum Disorder (ASD), giving you the answers you need to take the next step with confidence.
+At The Helm ABA, we provide diagnostic evaluations for children ages 5 and under to determine whether they meet criteria for Autism Spectrum Disorder (ASD), giving you the answers you need to take the next step with confidence.

 What Is Autism?